 Direct Admissions – What do I do next?
 (Information for students)

-There are many tools you can use to discuss college and career planning topics with your students.
+There are many tools you can use to discuss college and career planning topics with your students and help them through the process.
 Here, we’ll feature some of the best, current content available for your use, especially tools that have been developed with Idaho in mind.

 Next Steps Checklists